orisano/uds/README.md

 # uds
-A unix domain socket utilities for Go.
+unix domain socket utilities for Go.

 ## How to Use
 examples/server/main.go